cyrus-hui/cyrus-hui/README.md

 -->

 # 💫 About Me:
-💻✨ I'm currently working on the front end for my course recommendation system 🎓🍁 Currently studying Computer Science at York University, Toronto 🗼🎌 I also studied one semester at Waseda University in Tokyo 🈶📚 Outside of programming languages, I'm currently learning Japanese too 🎮🛡️ I love to play Teamfight Tactics, so maybe one day I will make a project about it 🤔📐 Currently learning about dynamic programming
+💻✨ I'm currently working on the front end for my course recommendation system<br>
+🎓🍁 Currently studying Computer Science at York University, Toronto<br>
+🗼🎌 I also studied one semester at Waseda University in Tokyo<br>
+🈶📚 Outside of programming languages, I'm currently learning Japanese too<br>
+🎮🛡️ I love to play Teamfight Tactics, so maybe one day I will make a project about it<br>
+🤔📐 Currently learning about dynamic programming<br>

 # 💻 Tech Stack: